mhaqs/vendiverse/README.md

-# vendiverse
+# VMC

-A mirror of the vendiverse project
+This is the repository for the vending machine controller part of the project.